-One of the great strengths of MUN is that it is pupil-led, with Sixth Formers taking the lead in running weekly sessions, and playing a key role in organising our own annual MUN conference.
-In March each year, Haileybury welcomes around 600 visitors from all over the world to HMUN, which is one of the largest of its type in the country.
+In March each year, Haileybury welcomes around 700 visitors from all over the world to HMUN, which is one of the largest of its type in the country.
+HMUN is frequently visited by schools in North America, the Middle East, Europe, and Northern Africa.

-Around 200 Haileybury pupils are involved in the conference, not only as delegates, but also in writing the agenda, chairing committees, presiding over the General Assembly, and helping in all sorts of ways to enable the conference to run smoothly.
+One of the great strengths of MUN at Haileybury is that it is pupil-led, with everyone playing a key role in organising our own annual MUN conference.
+Around 250 Haileybury pupils are involved in the conference, not only as delegates, but also in writing the agenda, chairing committees, presiding over the General Assembly, and helping in all sorts of ways to enable the conference to run smoothly.

 Pupils visit other conferences during the year from Benenden in Kent to The Hague in The Netherlands.
 This academic year, over 80 pupils are set to attend conferences putting into practice the skills they learn over the year.

 “Participating in MUN at Haileybury has provided me with an excellent opportunity to meet other students, grow my confidence and improve my public speaking skills.
 Over the past few years, I’ve been a part of our own HMUN conference, and every year, I have a wonderful experience speaking to new people, collaborating with other delegates and having a laugh.
 Through writing resolutions, I have also been able to improve my research skills, which has been hugely beneficial both inside and outside of the classroom.”